 Second Part: Paying through GCash

 Visit the nearest Globe center.
 Buy a GCash card (P150) and connect it to your mobile number.
-In my case, my Android is dual sim, so I can have the best of both worlds.
+In my case, my Android is a dual sim, so I can have the best of both worlds.
 I’m not sure if Smart has this offer and I don’t why if they don’t.

 The Gcash Rep should confirm that your card is now connected to your mobile phone number.